izabelka/100-days-of-code/log.md

 **Today's Progress**: I've added more styles and improve flexbox.

 **Thoughts:** I forgot about AC button.
 I don't know where to fit it.
 I'll figure it out tomorrow.

+## Day 32: February 4, 2017

+**Today's Progress**: I've added more styles, colors, AC button and deployed app to github pages.

+**Thoughts:** I've added more styles, but app seems to be ugly :P